Cerebral Palsy: Symptoms, Types, Diagnosis, Research

-For instance, a patient with spastic diplegia has mostly spastic muscle problems of the legs, while perhaps also displaying a smaller component of athetosis and balance problems.
-The patient with athetoid quadriplegia, on the more hand, would have lack of control of the muscles of both arms and legs, however such a patient will usually have smaller problems with ataxia and spasticity as well.
-Normally a child with quadriplegic cerebral palsy will be unable to walk independently.
+For instance, a patient with spastic diplegia has mostly spastic muscle concerns of the legs, while perhaps also displaying a smaller component of athetosis and balance problems.
+The patient with athetoid quadriplegia, on the more hand, would have lack of control of the muscles of both arms and legs, however such a patient will usually have smaller issues with ataxia and spasticity as well.
+Normally, a child with quadriplegic cerebral palsy will be unable to walk independently.
 The degree of impairment can vary from patient to patient and range from mild to severe.

 Prognosis for Cerebral Palsy

 Though cerebral palsy is incurable to date, many patients can enjoy near-normal lives if their neurological symptoms are properly managed.